wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 1.2.8 =
+* Fixed issue where hot spots were being drawn after a window resize event ignoring the presence of the drawHotSpots URL query parameter and not checking the enabled option

 = 1.2.7 =
 * Resolved issue with drawing hotspots in administrator backend
 * Do not delete records in DB on plugin activation